voodoo12345/credits-docs/source/blockchain.rst

 Blockchain
 ==========

-The Credits Blockchain Framework as an application is a distributed service that runs across multiple servers called :ref:`Nodes <architecture-blockchain-node>`.
+The Credits Blockchain Framework as an application is a distributed software service that runs across multiple servers called :ref:`Nodes <architecture-blockchain-node>`.
 Every node holds a copy of the Credits blockchain as a data structure.
 This data structure consists of cryptographically connected :ref:`Blocks <blockchain-block>` and :ref:`States <blockchain-state>`.
 New blocks and